vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/lots.rst

 - **Copy/paste lot numbers from a spreadsheet**: Populate a spreadsheet with all of the lot numbers received from the supplier (or manually chosen to assign upon receipt).
 Then, copy and paste them in the :guilabel:`Lot/Serial Number Name` column.
-Odoo will automatically create the necessary number of lines based on the amount of numbers pasted in the column.
+Leansoft will automatically create the necessary number of lines based on the amount of numbers pasted in the column.
 From here, the :guilabel:`To` locations and :guilabel:`Done` quantities can be manually entered in each of the lot number lines.